Dhruv-Sharma-debug/Context-Prompt_Engineering/README.md

 ---
+# The Future of Prompt Engineering
+As models continue to evolve, certain trends emerge clearly:

+**Multi-Agent Prompt Orchestration** - Complex applications increasingly involve multiple agents with specialized prompts.
+Coordinating prompts across agents while maintaining coherent conversations presents new challenges in prompt design and evaluation.

+**Automated Prompt Optimization** - Large language models themselves can be used to compose prompts for large language models through techniques like automatic prompt engineering, where one LLM beam searches over prompts for another LLM.
+These meta-prompting approaches may reduce manual prompt engineering effort.

+**Soft Prompting and Prefix Tuning** - In prefix-tuning, prompt tuning, or soft prompting, floating-point-valued vectors are searched directly by gradient descent to maximize log-likelihood on outputs.
+These techniques blur the line between prompting and fine-tuning.

+**Security Considerations** - Prompt injection is a cybersecurity exploit where adversaries craft inputs that appear legitimate but are designed to cause unintended behavior in machine learning models.
+As prompt engineering advances, defensive prompt engineering becomes equally critical.

+---
 ## Lecture

 We have published a 1 hour lecture that provides a comprehensive overview of prompting techniques, applications, and tools.
 - [Video Lecture](https://youtu.be/dOxUroR57xs)
 - [Notebook with code](https://github.com/dair-ai/Prompt-Engineering-Guide/blob/main/notebooks/pe-lecture.ipynb)
 - [Slides](https://github.com/dair-ai/Prompt-Engineering-Guide/blob/main/lecture/Prompt-Engineering-Lecture-Elvis.pdf)